mnindrazaka/github-action-example/README.md

 # github-action-example

-example of github action to deploy update to vps
+This is my example to use ci cd with github action and connect to vps